emilsjolander/android-FlipView/README.md

 -----
 This library is made to be very easy to use and at the same time be feature complete.
-With only a few lines of code you can have a flipping animation between your views, this looks and acts very much like the Flipboard application (I am however not affiliated with them in any way).
+With only a few lines of code you can have a flipping animation between your views, this looks and acts very much like the Flipboard application.

 All flipping animations should be very smooth and i have added lighting effects so the flipping look more realistic.